Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 # Xilinx FPGA Plugin Deployment Full Tutorial

-This documentation describes how to deploy FPGA plugin with Docker and Kubernetes on CentOS and Ubuntu.
+This documentation describes how to deploy FPGA plugin with Docker and Kubernetes on RedHat, CentOS and Ubuntu.
 ## 1. Install Docker

 ### Prerequisites

 CentOS:

--   A maintained/supported version of CentOS
+-   A maintained/supported version of CentOS 7+
 -   A user account with sudo privileges
 -   Terminal access
 -   CentOS Extras repository – this is enabled by default, but if yours has been disabled you’ll need to re-enable it
 -   Software package installer yum

+RedHat:

+-   A maintained/supported version of Redhat 7+ (We tested with RHEL 7.8)
+-   A user account with sudo privileges
+-   Terminal access
+-   Software package installer yum

 Ubuntu:

--   Ubuntu operating system
+-   Ubuntu operating system 16.04+
 -   A user account with sudo privileges
 -   Command-line/terminal
 -   Docker software repositories (optional)

-### Installing Docker on CentOS 7 With Yum
+### Installing Docker on CentOS 7 / RedHat 7.8 With Yum

 #### Step 1: Update Docker Package Database